 Choose Whole Foods

 When choosing what food groups to consume during your pre-pregnancy diet, always opt for whole foods instead of processed or refined options.
-This way you’ll get more nutrients and fiber while lowering your toxin exposure levels and digestive problems.
+This way you’ll get more nutrients and fiber while maintaining a healthy weight.

 Don’t Eat For Two

-Many women think it’s okay to eat excessively when trying to get pregnant but this actually disrupts the metabolism leading to weight and diabetes type 2 complications that impair fertility (18).
+Many women think it’s okay to eat excessively when trying to get pregnant but this actually disrupts the metabolism leading to weight gain and hormone imbalances that impair fertility (18).
 It’s best to eat regular and healthy portions instead of binging on junk food when you’re trying to conceive.

 Limit Toxin Exposure

-If possible, avoid toxic substances such as pesticides that affect both the fertility and health of any unborn baby.
-Steer clear from non-organic produce and select organic options whenever possible.
+If possible, avoid toxic substances such as pesticides that may affect both the fertility and health of any unborn baby.
+Select organic produce if possible, and otherwise rinse your produce well before consuming it.
+Limit processed meats that contain nitrates and make sure you have access to safe, clean drinking water.

 Practice Stress Relief